Learn about collecting coins by coin shooting

 e) apron or vests with many pockets – the pockets can conveniently hold the trowel, knife, and other accessories.

-Know where to look for old coins.
-Research about the vicinity.
+Know where to look for old coins

 For starters, your backyard is a good place for practice.
 You’ll never know what you’ll find!
 Old coins are found in historical buildings and houses.